Children love to play with puppets and there are many educational reasons to play with them.

 Managing a string puppet encourages eye-hand movements and control of a foreign object.

-Your child may need some extra help with this puppet, but once the instructions have been followed it is easy to repeat them and make other puppet characters.
+Your children may need some extra help with this puppet, but once the instructions have been followed it is easy to repeat them and make other puppet characters.

 You could make a dog and take it for a walk in the park!